jnozzi/cocoadev.com/markdown/DistributedObjectsForInterThreadCommsCrash.md

 you're right.
 uncommenting the line makes it much worse.
 I've previously ran it two times w/o errors.
 The new version crashes every time.

-Using Build and Run under General/XCode kills General/XCode as well.
+Using Build and Run under XCode kills XCode as well.
 I don't get a crashdump either.

 Under gdb, I get the backtrace you describe: